Bundee Aki: Connacht

 Aki signed for Connacht in April 2014 and moved to Ireland ahead of the 2014–15 season.
 This move made him the second Chiefs player in as many years to join Connacht, following the transfer of captain Craig Clarke the previous season.

 He quickly became a key part of Connacht's setup, starting whenever fit and excelling on the pitch.

-On 25 October 2016, Aki signed a new contract to remain at Connacht until 2020 and became eligible to play for Ireland after completing three years of residence in the country in October 2017.
+For his performances with Connacht during the 2015–16 Pro12 season, which saw the club win the Pro12 league for the first time.
+Aki was awarded the Player of the Year.
+On 25 October 2016, Aki signed a new contract to remain at Connacht until 2020.
+He became eligible to play for Ireland after completing three years of residence in the country in October 2017.

 In November 2019, he signed a fresh three-year extension to his central contract, to keep him with Connacht until the summer of 2023 at least, the first Connacht player to sign a central deal with the union.
-After signing, he declared: "I am truly grateful for the opportunity I have been given to represent both Connacht and Irish and am delighted to extend my IRFU contract (...)
-From the start of my Debut in the Irish jersey me and my family have had great support".
-His decision to extend his contract came after much media speculation about what his future may hold after a disappointing Rugby World Cup in Japan.
+After signing, he declared: "I am truly grateful for the opportunity I have been given to represent both Connacht and Irish and am delighted to extend my IRFU contract".
+His decision to extend his contract came after much media speculation about what his future may hold after a disappointing 2019 Rugby World Cup.

+In October 2023, following Ireland's exit from the Rugby World Cup and Aki's nomination for World Player Of The Year, the IRFU announced Aki had extended his central contract, keeping him at Connacht to 2025.

+On 17 December 2024, after much speculation over his future, Aki has signed a one-year contract extension with Connacht and the IRFU until the end of the 2025–26 season.